exakat/php-dictionary/dictionary/steganography.ini.rst

 Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.
 Unlike cryptography, which makes content unreadable, steganography aims to hide the very existence of the secret communication.

-In the context of PHP and web development, steganography is most commonly associated with hiding data within image files.
+In web development, steganography is most commonly associated with hiding data within image files.
 This can be achieved by embedding information in the least significant bits of pixel data, appending data after image metadata, or exploiting image format specifications to store hidden payloads.

 Common techniques include: